 Dr Mary Connors follows.
 I'm not sure, but I think this is the first woman scientist I've seen interviewed on the show.
 She is a psychologist, and talks about what we mean by 'intelligence' might mean if talking to a species different to us.
 With that, we're back to the dolphins, and whether we can communicate with them.
 "The greatest problem remains the limit of our own experience," Nimoy says, and damn if he isn't right.

 There's some interesting stuff about attempting to understand dolphin speech.
 What it boils down to is, if we can't understand terrestrial intelligences like dolphins, how could we possibly understand stranger intelligences from Outer Space?
 Dr Billingham makes the case for intelligent creatures tending towards being similar to humans, which seems a lot like wishful thinking to me.
-Well, I guess all of this is kind of wishful thinking, so maybe I shouldn't be hard on Dr Billingham.
+Well, I guess all of this is a sort of wishful thinking, so maybe I shouldn't be hard on Dr Billingham.

 Nimoy now talks about the dangers of communicating with other lifeforms, but we pass over this quickly in favour of astronomers getting philosophical, which is kind of fun.
 Then another radio telescope, 'Big Ear'.
-One of the scientists who helped design and run it, Dr Krause, talks about how 'something interesting' wouldn't be an obvious message, (you know, like a call from space or anything) just a little something on a readout that seems out of place.
+One of the scientists who helped design and run it, Dr Krause, talks about how 'something interesting' wouldn't be an obvious message, (you know, like a Call From Space or anything) just a little something on a readout that seems out of place.
 He rates the chance of finding intelligent life as low, but above zero.
 I find myself admiring his low-key optimism.

 Back to Nimoy, who talks about space exploration, including some nice stock footage of Moon missions.
 Dr Billingham talks about how advanced civilizations could help us 'at our stage of development', and Dr Oliver talks about a vast interstellar society of communicating worlds, and I miss the quiet optimism of Dr Krause.